 Voltage Drop Calculation Conclusion

-After going through the above portion of voltage drop calculation we can now establish a basics of calculating voltage drop.
+After going through the above portion of voltage drop calculation, now we know how to calculate voltage drop, is it easy, right?
 I hope you enjoy when reading this article, thank you.